In this tutorial, we’ll show you the quickest way to import an entire SQL database to MongoDB using Studio 3T’s SQL to MongoDB Migration tool.

 Create a new connection

-To create a new SQL connection, click on New Connection, enter the connection details under the Server and SSH tabs, and click Save.
+To create a new SQL connection, click the New Connection button.
+In the New SQL Connection dialog, enter the connection details under the Server and SSH Tunnel tabs, and click Save.

 3 – Choose your target MongoDB connection

-Like Step 2, click on Click here to connect to a server to choose an existing MongoDB connection or to create a new one.
+Next to Target MongoDB connection, click on Click here to connect to a server, and similar to Step 2, select an existing MongoDB connection or create a new one.

-Here we’ll choose S3T as our target connection.
-This is where the three collections will be created.
+Here we’ll choose Local as our target connection and click Connect.
+This is where Studio 3T will create three collections that correspond to the three tables.

 4 – Choose SQL source tables